volumio/v-conf/README.md

 The idea behind v-conf is to provide an easy way to manage configuration parameters.
 Main functionalities are:

+* Configuration parameters can be organized in a hierarchy
 * Optionally store data on file
-* Configuration is automatically saved after a configurable amount of time
+* Data is automatically saved after a configurable amount of time
-* Data write is reduced is automatic save has not been done yet
+* Data write is reduced by delaying disk writes
-* Configuration parameters can be organized in a hierarchical structure in order to group them
+* Callbacks can be associated to configuration keys.

 ##Contacts